 Each of the six evening training sessions will take place at a different local nonprofit.
 Tuition is $1,000 per person and includes instruction by board governance experts, all training materials, interactive online courses, and dinner at each session.
 At the end of the certificate program, an inventory of participant's personal skills and interests will be taken and participants will be matched with local nonprofits looking for qualified board members.

-- Include a letter from senior management confirming you are being sponsored by the company.
+- Include a letter from senior management confirming you are being sponsored by the company (optional)

 - Tuition: $1,000

-- Connect your emerging leaders with a network of other high-potential young professionals.
+- Connecting your emerging leaders with a network of other high-potential, mid-career professionals

-- Retain your talent by deepening their commitment to our region.
+- Retaining your talent by deepening their engagement to our region

-- Increase your visibility as a corporate supporter of leading nonprofits.
+- Increasing your visibility as a corporate supporter of leading nonprofits

-- Develop board-level thinking among your next generation of leadership.
+- Developing board-level thinking among your next generation of leadership